 The Emu Plains Agricultural Farm was established to provide work for an influx of convicts after the end of the Napoleonic wars.
 It initially accommodated 270 convicts and 11 overseers.
 Wheat, maize and tobacco were the main crops cultivated.
 The first superintendent was an ex-convict, Richard Fitzgerald.
 Fitzgerald had some experience of farming and had been associated with previous public farms in the new colony.

 Between 1814 and 1820, the number of convicts sent to New South Wales more than doubled.
-Many of the new arrivals were former soldiers who had found no employment and turned to crime after they were demobilised.
+Many of the new arrivals were former soldiers in the Napoleonic wars (1803-1815) who had found no employment after they were demobilised and turned to crime.
 Their arrival placed new demands on food supplies.

-In response, Governor Lachlan Macquarie established the Emu Plains Agricultural Farm.
+In response, Governor Lachlan Macquarie established the Emu Plains Agricultural Farm, on the western side of the Nepean River at the foot of the Blue Mountains.
 This government farm provided employment for convicts and produced additional food for the colony.
-It also played an important role in overseeing the movement of settlers, convicts and stock over the Blue Mountains.
+As Emu Plains marked the beginning of the road across the Blue Mountains, the farm also played an important role in overseeing the movement of settlers, convicts and stock along the route.